--faking was predicted to relate to various personality attributes that theoretically should lead to misrepresentation/distortion.
-In our study, we attempted to determine the relationship of faking to : narc, SDRS, SES, etc. yet we did not find significant relationships.
+-overclaiming was predicted to relate to various personality attributes that theoretically should lead to misrepresentation/distortion.
+In our study, we attempted to determine the relationship of overclaiming to : narc, SDRS, SES, etc. yet we did not find significant relationships.
 Why not?
 (Past studies have found a relationship between overclaiming and narcissism…and gender)

--distribution of our faking scores… it is normal..therefore, relatedness to other variables is facilitated
+-distribution of our overclaiming scores… it is normal..therefore, relatedness to other variables is facilitated

--what is faking related to?
+-what is overclaiming related to?